PatrickDalington/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # Python - Inheritance

-This project teaches differences between super- and sub-classes while practicing inheritance, definining classes with multiple base classes, and overiding inherited methods and attributes.
+This project teaches the differences between super- and sub-classes while practicing inheritance, definining classes with multiple base classes, and overiding inherited methods and attributes.